SquadFM/Squad-Field-Manual/README.md

 ## D
 * Danger Close - CAS or artillery support within 600m of friendlies
+* Deployables - HABs, ammo boxes, machine guns, mortars, sandbags, and other such items built at FOBs
 * Dismount - Leave the vehicle
+* Dish-K - DShKM.
+Russian heavy machine gun used by the Insurgent and Militia factions, tripod- or vehicle-mounted.
 * DMR - Designated Marksman Rifle
 * DoD - Dome of Defense (around main base)
 * Double neutral/white - A situation when a defensive flag is neutralized before the offensive one gets fully captured.
 Only three teammates are required to recapture such a flag, no matter how many enemies are inside the cap zone.